-9. HYDROLOGY AND WATER QUALITY.
+9. 9.
+HYDROLOGY AND WATER QUALITY.
 Would the project: Potentially Significant Impacts Significant Unless Mitigated Less Than Significant Impact No Impact 9.a.
-Violate any water quality standards or waste discharge requirements (consider water quality parameters such as temperature, dissolved oxygen, turbidity and other typical stormwater pollutants (e.g., heavy metals, pathogens, Х

-1 • 1 petroleum derivatives, synthetic organics, sediment, nutrients, oxygen-demanding substances, and trash))?
+Violate any water quality standards or waste discharge requirements (consider water quality parameters such as temperature, dissolved oxygen, turbidity and other typical stormwater pollutants (e.g., heavy metals, pathogens, Х petroleum derivatives, synthetic organics, sediment, nutrients, oxygen-demanding substances, and trash))?
 Discussion: The project will not increase impermeable surface area and is required to treat all runoff on-site.
 Source: NPDES Permit, Project Plans.
 9.b.
-Significantly deplete groundwater supplies or interfere significantly with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
-X Discussion: The project will not increase demander increasing impervious surfaces that would prevent Source: Project Plans. not propose 9.c.
-Significantly alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in significant erosion or siltation on- or off-site? Х Discussion: The footprint of the project remains the same.
-It will not increase impermeable surface area.
-Therefore, it will not increase runoff volume or velocity, resulting in no increase of erosion or siltation.
+Significantly deplete groundwater supplies or interfere significantly with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? Х Discussion: The project will not increase demain increasing impervious surfaces that would prever Source: Project Plans. • not propose 9.c.
+Significantly alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in significant erosion or siltation on- or off-site? Х Discussion: The footprint of the project remains surface area.
+Therefore, it will not increase runot erosion or siltation.
 Source: Project Plans.
 9.d.
-Significantly alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or significantly increase the rate or amount of surface runoff in a manner that would result in flooding onor off-site?
-X Discussion: The footprint of the project remains the same.
+Significantly alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or significantly increase the rate or amount of surface runoff in a manner that would result in flooding on-or off-site? Х Discussion: The footprint of the project remains the same.
 It will not increase impermeable surface area.
 Therefore, it will not increase runoff volume or velocity, resulting in no increase flow volume or velocity downstream of the site.
 Source: Project Plans.

 9.e.
-Create or contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide significant additional sources of polluted runoff? Х surfact any de Discussion: The footprint of the project remains the same.
+Create or contribute runoff water that would exceed the capacity of existing or planned stormwater drainage systems or provide significant additional sources of polluted runoff? Х surfac any do Discussion: The footprint of the project remains the same.
 It will not increase impermeable surface area.
 Therefore, it will not increase runoff volume or velocity.
 There will be no impact on any downstream systems.
-Sourc ce: Project Plans.
+Source: Project Plans.
 9.f.
-Significantly degrade surface or groundwater water quality? Х runoff Discussion: The project itself would not be the source of any pollutants and would not increase runoff velocity or volume that could result in more pollutants entering the surface or groundwater.
+Significantly degrade surface or ground- water water quality? Х runoff Discussion: The project itself would not be the source of any pollutants and would not increase runoff velocity or volume that could result in more pollutants entering the surface or groundwater.
 Source: Project Plans.
 9.g.
 Result in increased impervious surfaces and associated increased runoff? Х Discussion: There is no increase to impervious surfaces.
 Source: Project Plans.